Criminal DefenseAreas of Practice

 - Drug Crimes – In New York, drug crimes include using, possessing, buying, selling, manufacturing, transporting, or trafficking an illegal drug or controlled substance, like cocaine, heroin, methamphetamine, LSD, ecstasy, and even prescription drugs.

-- Federal Charges – If a criminal offense crosses state lines or international borders, involves federal land or property, or involves immigration and customs violations, or involves fraud and deception on the federal government or one of its agencies, the crime is considered a federal offense, which is much more serious than a state or local crime.
+- Federal Charges – If a criminal offense crosses state lines or international borders, involves federal land or property, involves immigration and customs violations, or involves fraud and deception on the federal government or one of its agencies, the crime is considered a federal offense, which is much more serious than a state or local crime.
 Federal investigations or charges require and immediate and experienced representation to combat the resources of the Federal Government.

 - Felony Charges – Felonies are the most serious crimes in New York.
 A conviction carries a potential prison sentence of more than one year.